tmoens/zfm-documentation/policies-and-procedures/docs/d_6_configuration_management_policy.md

 4. installation documentation

-The following **must not** be stored under configuration manangement
+The following **must not** be stored under configuration management:

 1. customer data (like database backups)
 2. passwords